sumonbis/Model-Extraction/README.md

-# Architecture Recovery using LLM
+# Model Extraction using LLM

 This repository contains the source code that use OpenAI API to generate models from implementation code.
 Give an implementation of UAV application (e.g., C++ code), we generate an intermediate representation (IR) of the code using LLM.
 Then the IR is again used to generate the model using LLM.